irods/python-irodsclient/README.rst

 Managing users
 --------------

-You can create a user in the current zone using:
+You can create a user in the current zone (with an optional auth_str):

 >>> session.users.create('user', 'rodsuser', 'MyZone', auth_str)
-(the auth_str parameter is optional).

 If you want to create a user in a federated zone, use:

 >>> session.users.create('user', 'rodsuser', 'OtherZone', auth_str)